 “Borderless Behavior Analytics” is a MUST READ for understanding the next generation of predictive security analytics.

 Leslie K. Lambert serves as Gurucul’s Chief Security and Strategy Officer.
 She also serves as Managing Editor for the second edition of “Borderless Behavior Analytics – Who’s Inside?
 What’re They Doing?”
-In this blog, Lambert introduces us to the expert contributors sharing their insight on the future of predictive security analytics.
+In this blog, Lambert introduces us to the expert contributors sharing their insight on the next generation of predictive security analytics.

 Meet the cyber security expert contributors in the second edition of Borderless Behavior Analytics

 It’s exciting to be taking over the helm of managing editor for the second edition of “Borderless Behavior Analytics – Who’s Inside?
 What’re They Doing?”
 In this new edition, we continue the rich collaborative effort with top experts in the industry.
 We also open the vision of the borderless story, as we respond to, and expand on, topical areas of interest in the next generation of predictive security.

 The vaunted list of our Who’s Who caliber of new contributors includes:

 - Devin Bhatt- CISO U.S. Federal Agency.
 With a chapter component originally appearing in the ‘Sneak Preview’ section of the first edition, Bhatt expands on his topic of best practices in insider threat programs.
 As well as the introduction to Bhatt’s chapter has a guide to the CMU-CERT (Carnegie Mellon University – Computer Emergency Readiness Team) Insider Threat program’s 20 best practices, including correlations of applications relating to advanced security analytics.
 While it’s not a replacement for the original resource, it provides a quick reference to the material.
 We believe it is an invaluable and handy resource to the CISO.